-Children need to feel loved and accepted for their unique self by both parents and that each parent wants a relationship with them.
-Failure to validate their feelings and needs is a form of emotional abandonment.
+Good parenting provides children security that they’re loved and accepted for their unique self by both parents and that both parents want a relationship with them.
+Parental failure to validate their feelings and needs is a trauma of emotional abandonment.
 Often clients tell me that they felt that their family didn’t understand them, that they felt different from the rest of the family or like an outsider.
 What is being described is the trauma of invisibility.
 This can also happen when parent-child interactions revolve around the parent, the child is serving the parent’s needs, instead of the other way around, which is a form of abandonment.
 Even if a parent says, “I love you,” the child may still not feel close and accepted for who he or she is as a separate individual, apart from the parent.

 Emotional abandonment childhood can happen in infancy if the primary caretaker, usually the mother, is unable to be present emotionally for her baby.
 It’s often because she’s replicating her own childhood experience, but it may also be due to stress or depression.
 It’s important for a baby’s emotional development that the mother attunes to her child’s feelings and needs and reflects them back.
 She may be preoccupied, cold, or unable to empathize with her baby’s success or upsetting emotions.
 He or she then ends up feeling alone, rejected, or deflated.
 The reverse is also true – where a parent gives a child a lot of attention, but isn’t attuned to what the child actually needs.

-A few incidents of emotional abandonment don’t harm a child’s healthy development, but when they’re common occurrences, they affect the child’s sense of self and security and can cause internalized shame that leads to intimacy issues and codependency in adult relationships.
+A few incidents of emotional abandonment don’t harm children’s healthy development, but when they’re common occurrences, they affect children’s sense of self and security and can cause internalized shame that leads to intimacy issues and codependency in adult relationships.
+As adults, we may be emotionally unavailable or attracted to someone who is.
+We risk continuing a cycle of abandonment that replicates our abandoning relationships and be easily triggered to feel abandoned.
 For an in-depth examination of this process and how to heal, see Conquering Shame and Codependency: 8 Steps to Freeing the True You.